bitcoin-numeraire/.github/profile/README.md

 - Check out our **[Documentation](https://docs.numeraire.tech)**
 - Check out our main product, **[Numeraire SwissKnife](https://github.com/bitcoin-numeraire/swissknife)** - a Bitcoin and Lightning wallet built in Rust

-Join us on this exciting Bitcoin adoption & innovation journey! 🚀🌌

 ### Need help?

 For any other question, feel free to [contact us](https://numeraire.tech/contact)